maferra/teoria-musical-resources/README.md

 House-keeping (for reference. not needed usually)

-Update .ly input files to the latest version
+Update .ly input files in-place to the latest version (and make a numbered backup)
 ```
 for /r %i in (*.ly) do convert-ly.py -b -e %i
 ```